 At various times and situations, some styles of leadership are more effective than others - and some aren't effective at all…anytime!
 To give you an idea of the different leadership styles I’ve experienced, I wanted to share with you a list – have you worked under any leaders utilizing these?Authoritarian

 When it is difficult to appreciate the journey…

 Without question, working under leaders can be challenging at times.
 During my career, I worked under some very compassionate leaders who empowered me.
 I appreciated them and the lessons they taught me that undoubtedly changed the course of my life.
 In retrospect, I did not always appreciate all of the leaders that I worked under but I did my best to accept their leadership role even when I didn't respect them.
 Most often, I agreed with the direction they took, but when I didn’t agree, I accepted, respected the process and learned something, good or bad about the situation.
 Those types of lessons will stay with you forever if you are open to absorb them.
 You can learn from everyone you encounter.
 Even the opportunity to participate in a process you don’t necessarily agree with can profoundly influence your holistic understanding of leadership.
 Don’t let these opportunities go to waste.
 Be present, observe, and learn from all situations.

 The benefits of leading with compassion

-More recently when speaking and consulting on the topic of leadership, I’ve been focusing a great deal on the benefits of leading with compassion.
+More recently when speaking and consulting on the topic of leadership and emotional intelligence, I’ve been focusing a great deal on the benefits of leading with compassion.
 With new clients or groups, I tend to get mixed reactions to the concept at first-mostly I believe because people see compassion as a fluffy word and not descriptive of a strong leader.
 Leading with compassion is about being aware of how we relate and interact with others and ourselves and how we authentically reflect upon our conduct and make changes as needed.
 It’s not about being nice or kind to people.
 Understanding this opens the door to the possibilities of compassionate leadership.